 F. Final approval and filing.
 Upon completion of the requirements in this section and Articles VI and VII and notation to that effect upon the subdivision plat, the subdivision plat shall be deemed to warrant final approval.
-A linen or mylar and six copies, or more as determined by the Administrative Assistant to the Planning Board, that are provided by the applicant shall be properly signed by the Chairman of the Planning Board upon receipt of notification that the required performance guarantee and insurance have been approved by the designated Planning Board Attorney and filed with the Town Clerk.
+A linen or mylar and six copies, or more as determined by the Clerk of the Planning BoardAdministrative Assistant to the Planning Board, that are provided by the applicant shall be properly signed by the Chairman of the Planning Board upon receipt of notification that the required performance guarantee and insurance have been approved by the designated Planning Board Attorney and filed with the Town Clerk.
 The final plat, related deed(s), road maintenance agreements and other agreements pertaining to the common use of improvements shall then be filed by the applicant in the office of the Ulster County Clerk.
-In addition, the Administrative Assistant to the Planning Board shall file a copy of the signed subdivision plat in the office of the Town Clerk.
+In addition, the Clerk of the Planning BoardAdministrative Assistant to the Planning Board shall file a copy of the signed subdivision plat in the office of the Town Clerk.
 Planning Board approval of a final plat shall not be deemed an acceptance by the Town of any road, or other land, shown as offered for cession to public use.